Choose your travel option

 For those driving there are a number of entry ways to access Darwin.
 Most roads are sealed however some are for the more adventurous 4 wheel drivers.
 If you are coming from Queensland the best route to take is the Overlander’s Way / Barkly Highway from Mt Isa.
 If you are leaving from Cairns you can take the Savannah Way which is a rugged, unsealed road which crosses the top of Australia from Cairns to Broome.
 You can also use the Savannah Way as an access from Western Australia.
 Other roads leading from WA to Darwin include the Tanami Road that runs across the Tanami Desert and to the north the Butine Highway.
 The drive from South Australia is especially scenic as you follow the Explorer’s Way through Coober Pedy and past the major centres of Alice Springs, Tennant Creek and Katherine before arriving in Darwin.

-On sale until 31 January 2019.
-For travel 01 March – 30 April 2019 & 01 October - 30 November 2019.
+On sale until 31 July 2019.
+For travel until 31 March 2020.
+Seasonal surcharges apply 01 July 2019 to 30 September 2019 and blackout dates apply (15 December 2019 – 18 February 2020 inclusive).
+If you want to travel between 15 December 2019 and 18 February please click here for our Tropical Light package.
 Some inclusions may be closed over public holidays.
-Prices and inclusions are correct as at 10 December 2018 and may be subject to change due to availability, surcharges, fees or taxes without notice.
-Seasonal surcharges & blackout dates may apply.
+Prices and inclusions are correct as of 12 June 2019 and may be subject to change due to availability, surcharges, fees or taxes without notice.
 Offer may be withdrawn at any time without notice.
 Prices are based on 2 adults.
-Please contact us on 1800 854 897 or email@example.com to enquire.
+Please contact us on 1800 854 897 or firstname.lastname@example.org to enquire.
 Airfares and transfers are additional unless otherwise specified.
-For full terms and conditions and details on our refund policy, view our booking conditions E&OE.
+For full terms and conditions and details on our refund policy, view our booking conditions.
+E&OE.